slugbyte/config/README.md

 ## fuzz and defuzz
 `fuzz` is a bash function that will use gpg to sign and encrypt a file or directory.
 If a directory is supplied fuzz will automaticly create a tarball from it and then encrypt the tarball.
 Once an encrypted file has been created fuzz will also delete the unencryped content.
 `defuzz` is a bash function that will use gpg to decrypt a file or encrypted tarbal.
 If the encryped file was a tarbal it will automaticly be unpacked into a directory.
 Once the encrypted file has been decrypedted into a normal file or direcotry, the encrypted file will be deleted.
-Fuzz and defuzz will both kill the gpg-agent after each run, this will force you to use your password each time you encryped or decrypt a file.
 **Example**
 ![fuzz and defuzz example](https://assets.slugbyte.com/github/misc/fuzz-defuzz-example.png)
 ``` bash